 What’s the future of contract automation?

-Contract automation will evolve until most businesses take advantage of contract intelligence.
-While contract automation reduces manual tasks throughout the contract lifecycle, contract intelligence is a more advanced approach to CLM.
-Businesses will pull and take advantage of data from their many agreements.
-Coupled with other information, organizations will use structured contract data to improve business outcomes and reach their goals.
+As contract automation evolves, most businesses will take advantage of contract intelligence — a more advanced approach to CLM.
+Firms that aren’t already will begin pulling and taking advantage of data from their many agreements.
+Coupled with other business and financial information, structured contract data will streamline contract processes and improve deal outcomes.

-Another likelihood is smart legal contracts (SLCs) — not to be confused with blockchain.
+Another likelihood is smart legal contracts.
 As contracts are increasingly digitized, the parties will turn all or some of the contract provisions into code, automating aspects of contract performance.
-SLCs are years in the future, as it’ll take lawyers and business people time to translate contract provisions into machine-readable language.
+SLCs are years in the future, though, as it’ll take lawyers and business people time to translate contract provisions into machine-readable language.